Dear PBIS Rewards –

 Consistency with PBIS is Key

-For a PBIS program to be successful, it needs to be consistent.
-This includes consistency in implementation, consistency in use by teachers, schoolwide PBIS recognition, and consistency in the administration of the program.
-Fortunately, PBIS Rewards has materials available to help you implement your program.
+For a PBIS initiative to be successful, it needs to be consistent.
+This includes consistency in implementation, consistency in use by teachers, schoolwide PBIS recognition, and consistency in the administration of the initiative.
+Fortunately, PBIS Rewards has materials available to help you implement your initiative.

 For those teachers concerned about the path to discipline in a PBIS system, PBIS Rewards offers the Advanced Referral System (ARS).
 As an additional enhancement to our PBIS management system, ARS eliminates the mountains of paperwork sometimes associated with discipline escalations.
 The data produced through ARS provides the feedback your staff might need to see how PBIS makes a difference by reducing their office referrals.